maudeve-it/ST7735S-STM32/HOWTO/README.md

 into "z_displ_ST7735.h" file you have to setup this configuration:
 - section 1 - Port Parameters: here you have to set two macro constant with the SPI port name connecting display
 - section 2 - SPI communication mode: uncomment the macro definition related to enabled communication mode (Polling moode, Interrupt mode or DMA mode).
 You must uncomment no less and no more than ONE definition here
-- section 3 - Backlight Timer: see ../BACKLIGHT
+- section 3 - Backlight Timer: see [BACKLIGHT page] (../BACKLIGHT)

----

-## Project Folders

-Software forder is here: https://github.com/maudeve-it/ST7735S-STM32/tree/main/SOURCE

-"How to" add it to a CubeIDE project:
-"How to" handle display backlight:
+--

 ---